-The part-time MSc programme can be completed in two years, but students may take up to five years if they wish (modular route).
+The part-time MSc programme can be completed in two years (although three years is permitted), but students may take up to five years if they wish (modular route).
 The structure of the course therefore allows flexible learning in accordance with individual student interests and needs.

 Aims of the course